-With the national unemployment rate hovering over 10%, graduating Millennials found themselves without work, and even now, the unemployment rate for our Gen Y is over 30%.
+With the national unemployment rate hovering over 10%, graduating Millennials found themselves without work, and even now, the unemployment rate for our Millennials is still high.
 Gen Y was the last to enter the workforce and the first to be released.
 Half of the Millennials who are working are working at part-time jobs.
 Forty-five percent believe that a decent paying job is a privilege.

 Millennials want the same access to technology at work as they have at home.
 “Work/Life” balance has been replaced with “Life” balance – the boundaries between work and non-work are blurred.